valancej/documentation/_docker/getting-started/getting-started.md

 So, now we have a script, we have a Docker container that includes this script... now what?

-If you're familiar with Docker, then you probably know Docker Compose.
-If not, you should [take some time to learn a little bit more about it.](https://docs.docker.com/compose/) Essentially, Compose is how you orchestrate what services you want to build and how you want to connect them.

-In our case, we want to orchestrate our app (the Dockerfile we just created), as well as a container for Postgres and a container for Redis.
+Well, we want to orchestrate our app (which means build the Dockerfile we just created), as well as build containers for Postgres Redis.
 Remember, the script we wrote prints version numbers for Postgres and Redis, so we're going to need those services to be able to run it.

-So, with Codeship we use Docker Compose as a jumping off point for your CI/CD process.
-You'll want to create a `codeship-services.yml` file.
-This is a simple file that lives in your repo and tells Codeship what infrastructure and services to use - and it looks almost exactly like a typical Docker Compose file.
+On Codeship Pro, you define the services you want to build by creating a `codeship-services.yml` file.
+This is a simple file that lives in your repo and tells Codeship what infrastructure and services to use.
+If you're familiar with Docker Compose, we lean heavily on the syntax and options of a standard Compose file.
+If you're not familiar with Docker Compose, [you can learn a bit more about it here.](https://docs.docker.com/compose/).

+One big difference between a standard Compose file and a `codeship-services.yml` file is that a Compose file is typically built to run your application, whereas your `codeship-services.yml` file will also define services you need just for CI/CD as well (such as deployment containers.)

-So, once you've created your `codeship-services.yml` go ahead and add the following code to it:
+So, once you've created a file named `codeship-services.yml` go ahead and add the following code to it:

 ```yaml
 demo: